Sharmaji Namkeen: Plot

 Veena and Sharmaji bond over the parties, and soon become close friends.
-One day, they overhear Rinku fighting with the flat builder Jain.
-He lies to them that all is well.
+One day, Sharmaji and Vincy overhear Rinku fighting with the developer, a certain Mr. Jain.
+He tells them that all is well.
 That night, they meet Urmi's parents, where Sharmaji finds out that Urmi's father knows more about the flat than he does.
-On the way back, he confronts Rinku, who confesses that Jain is delaying the possession of the flat and that he paid 15 lakh rupees (₹ 1,500,000) as token money (deposit).
-Sharmaji is devastated to learn that his son spent so much money without even informing him, and decides to stop his catering hobby to focus more on things at home.
+On the way back, he confronts Rinku, who confesses that Jain is delaying the possession of the flat and that he paid 15 lakh rupees (₹1,500,000) as token money (deposit).
+Sharmaji is devastated to learn that his son spent so much money without even informing him, and decides to stop his catering hobby to focus more on affairs back home.

 Rinku is informed at a municipal office that Jain has constructed the flats on illegal land, and is advised to get his token money back and get out of the deal.
-When Jain refuses to answer his calls, Rinku attacks the security guards at Jain's office and is arrested.
+At a lunch with Urmi, he has a disagreement with her which leads to her leaving.
+When Jain refuses to answer his calls, a drunk Rinku arrives at Jain's office and attempts to go in.
+After being blocked by the security guards at Jain's office, he attacks them and is arrested.
 Sharmaji is at a final kitty party when he gets the call from the station that his son has been arrested.
 He rushes to the police station with the ladies, and a comical turn of events ensues.
-He is put behind bars along with his son, while the ladies are made to sit in a corner.
+The police is revealed to be in cahoots with Jain.
+Sharmaji is put behind bars along with his son, while the ladies are made to sit in a corner.
 Unbeknownst to the constable, Sharmaji has a phone inside the cell.
-Veena communicates to Sharmaji, using hand signals, to call Robbie who uses his power as the Mayor of West Delhi to release them; while Sharmaji learns that Robbie is Veena's brother-in-law, Robbie asks Rinku to meet Jain later for retrieving his money.
+Veena communicates with Sharmaji, using hand signals, to call Robbie who uses his power as the Mayor of West Delhi to release them.
+While Sharmaji learns that Robbie is Veena's brother-in-law, Robbie asks Rinku to meet Jain later to retrieve his money.